 Board Selection.
-The Board is responsible for selecting candidates for election as Directors based on the recommendation of the Nominating and Governance Committee.
+The Board is responsible for selecting candidates for election as directors based on the recommendation of the Governance and Sustainability Committee.

 Board Membership Criteria.
-The responsibilities of the Nominating and Governance Committee include reviewing with the Board from time to time the appropriate skills and characteristics required of Board members in the context of the Board's current composition and objectives, and developing and recommending to the Board criteria for identifying and evaluating candidates for the Board.
-These criteria include, among other things, an individual's business experience, qualifications, attributes and skills such as relevant industry knowledge (including healthcare, supply chain and logistics), operations, management, technology, accounting and finance, leadership, strategic planning and international markets, Board and executive leadership, independence (including independence from the interests of a particular group of shareholders), judgment, integrity and ability to commit sufficient time and attention to the activities of the Board, as well as the absence of potential conflicts with the Company's interests.
-The Nominating and Governance Committee considers these and such other criteria as it may determine relevant in the context of an assessment of the operation and goals of the Board as a whole and seeks to achieve diversity of occupational and personal backgrounds on the Board, including race and gender diversity.
+The responsibilities of the Governance and Sustainability Committee include reviewing with the Board from time to time the appropriate skills and characteristics required of Board members in the context of the Board's current composition and objectives, and developing and recommending to the Board criteria for identifying and evaluating candidates for the Board.
+These criteria include, among other things, an individual's business experience, qualifications, attributes and skills, such as: (i) relevant industry knowledge (including healthcare, supply chain and logistics); (ii) experience in operations, management, technology, accounting and finance, strategic planning and international markets and leadership experience, including Board and executive leadership; (iii) independence (including independence from the interests of a particular group of shareholders), judgment and integrity; and (iv) the ability to commit sufficient time and attention to the activities of the Board, as well as the absence of actual or potential conflicts with the Company's interests.
+The Governance and Sustainability Committee considers these and such other criteria as it may determine relevant in the context of an assessment of the operation and goals of the Board as a whole and seeks to achieve diversity of occupational and personal backgrounds on the Board, including race and gender diversity.
+As part of the search process for each new director, the Governance and Sustainability Committee includes, and instructs any search firm the Governance and Sustainability Committee engages to include, women and racially and ethnically diverse candidates in the initial pool from which candidates are selected.

 Board Independence.
-A majority of the Board must be comprised of Directors who meet the New York Stock Exchange definition of "independence," as determined by the Board.
-Under standards that the Board has adopted to assist it in assessing independence, the Board defines an "independent Director" to be a Director who:
+A majority of the Board must be comprised of directors who meet the independence requirements of the New York Stock Exchange ("NYSE"), as determined by the Board.
+Under standards that the Board has adopted to assist it in assessing independence, the Board defines an "independent director" to be a director who: